-Software as a Service (SAAS) &Data Security in the Cloud: Software as a Service SAAS), Google App Engine - Centralizing Email Communications- Collaborating via Web-Based Communication Tools-An Introduction to the idea of Data Security.
+Software as a Service (SAAS) &Data Security in the Cloud: Software as a Service

+(SAAS), Google App Engine - Centralizing Email Communications- Collaborating via Web-Based Communication Tools-An Introduction to the idea of Data Security.
+The Current State of Data Security in the Cloud- Cloud Computing and Data Security Risk- Cloud Computing and Identity.